 New Bedford is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 95,363 people and 31 constituent neighborhoods, New Bedford is the sixth largest community in Massachusetts.
-New Bedford has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 100,941 people and 31 constituent neighborhoods, New Bedford is the ninth largest community in Massachusetts.
+New Bedford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-New Bedford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about New Bedford is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in New Bedford is English.
 Other important languages spoken here include Portuguese and Spanish.